 High drug costs are burdening seniors with excessive out-of-pocket expenses and straining the Medicare program’s finances.
-A recent study of 79 brand drugs without generic competition (and that accounted for the greatest spending on Medicare Part D) found that the U.S. pays 3 to 4 times more for these drugs than other countries do.
+A February 2022 study found that the U.S. pays twice as much for drugs than other countries do.

 NATIONAL COMMITTEE POSITION

 The National Committee also supports policies that would lower drug costs for all drugs, not just those used by Medicare beneficiaries.
-We urge Congress to enact reforms that would reduce expansive patent and regulatory marketing monopolies to allow generic drug competitors to come to market sooner and drive down drug costs.
-For example, we support shortening the marketing exclusivity (a monopoly period distinct from a patent granted through the Food and Drug Administration approval process) for biologics from 12 years under current law to 7.
+To this end, we support Elijah Cummings’ provisions applying drug pricing reforms to the private market.
+We further urge Congress to enact reforms that would reduce expansive patent and regulatory marketing monopolies to allow generic drug competitors to come to market sooner and drive down drug costs.
+For example, we support shortening the marketing exclusivity (a monopoly period distinct from a patent granted through the Food and Drug Administration approval process) for biologics from 12 years under current law to seven.
 We favor eliminating excessive evergreening of patents and banning anti-competitive pay-for-delay agreements where brand drugs pay generics to stay off the market.

 [i] A formulary is a list of generic and brand name prescription drugs covered by a health plan.